 In 2013 Brandwein was awarded the top prize in the Mu Phi Epsilon Original Composition Contest for her work for harp solo Introduction, Theme, & Variations.
 In 2014, by invitation from the American Harp Society, she performed a full recital of her compositions at the National Conference in New Orleans.
 Also in 2014, she was awarded a commission grant by the American Harp Society to write a work for Apple Orange Pair (horn and harp), and in 2015 she completed a residency as a composer with the duo at the Avaloch Farm Music Institute.
 The same work written for them, Suite de Nature, received the top prize in the 2015 Original Composition Contest sponsored by Mu Phi Epsilon.
 Since its premiere in 2015, it has been performed with horn, trombone, and flute.
 Her harp solos received the ARCH Awards for original harp solos from the American Harp Society Minnesota Chapter in 2013 and 2015.
-She finished a work for organ and harp which was commissioned by the House of Hope Presbyterian Church in St. Paul, MN, and was premiered on their Chamber Music Concert Series in 2017 with organist Aaron David Miller.
-She and Dr. Miller will present their organ and harp music at the 2019 American Harp Society Institute in Winston-Salem, North Carolina.
+She finished a work for organ and harp which was commissioned by the House of Hope Presbyterian Church in St. Paul, MN, and was premiered on their Chamber Music Concert Series in 2017 with organist Aaron David Miller, with whom she concertizes.
+She and Dr. Miller presented by invitation their organ and harp compositions at the 2019 American Harp Society Institute in Winston-Salem, North Carolina.
 Brandwein served on the committee and co-presented a composition master class workshop with composer Libby Larsen during the new Young Composer’s Program at the 2017 American Harp Society National Institute.
 She also shared a concert with featured student composers, which included her performance of her original composition, The Pattern Wheel: Suite for Harp Solo.
 In 2018 Brandwein completed a commission for harp ensemble, called the square spinning orbit, also generously funded by the American Harp Society.
-Her compositions have been performed at venues such as the University of Michigan, University of Indiana, University of Missouri-Kansas City Conservatory, University of Minnesota, Kansas State University, Sacramento State University, Chinese University of Hong Kong, Hong Kong Baptist University, National Chiayi University in Taiwan, and at Interlochen Center for the Arts where she served on the faculty during their summer camp season for ten summers.
+Her compositions have been performed at venues such as the University of Michigan, University of Indiana, University of Missouri-Kansas City Conservatory, University of Minnesota, Kansas State University, Sacramento State University, Chinese University of Hong Kong, Hong Kong Baptist University, National Chiayi University in Taiwan, and at Interlochen Center for the Arts.